chischaschos/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A:
+  - The Naked Twins constraint is applied to a unit.
+  - Every box belongs to a list of units.
+  - This means that we can apply the new constraint to every unit.
+This way it does not matter how many units there are we only care about locally applying the constraint to a single unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A:
+  - A diagonal sudoku adds two new units.
+  - Each of these new units is composed with the boxes of the two main diagonals.
+  - These two new units are added to the list of units.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame